andlzanon/list-aware-explanations/README.md

     conda env create --f requirements.txt

-I advise to remove the library [Recommenders](https://github.com/recommenders-team/recommenders) from the requirements and installing it without the dependencies, otherwise it will request a different version of Cornac and previous versions of other libraries.
-Since we are using ```recommenders``` only to evaluate recommendations, the dependencies are not required and already installed.
+I advise to remove the library [Recommenders](https://github.com/recommenders-team/recommenders) from the requirements and installing it without the dependencies, otherwise it will request a different version of [Cornac](https://github.com/PreferredAI/cornac) (which was used to implement recommender engines), and previous versions of other libraries.
+Since we are using ```recommenders``` only to evaluate ranking metrics, the dependencies are not required and already installed.
 The version of ```recommenders``` used is 1.2.1.

-    pip install --no-deps recommenders]
+    pip install --no-deps recommenders

 We used [Anaconda](https://www.anaconda.com/) to run the experiments.
 The version of Python used was the [3.12.3](https://www.python.org/downloads/release/python-3123/).